KNZA: History

 KNZA-FM was originally built by Mike Carter in 1977, in a field 6 miles south of Hiawatha, Kansas.
 Carter and his staff stressed personalized rapport with the listening audience, with a country music and farm information format, and quickly built a faithful audience at a time when few cars or homes had FM radios.
 The station placed heavy emphasis in community involvement, broadcasting the play by play of as many as 100 regional high school football and basketball games every year.

-In 1985, Carter sold his interest in KNZA to two employees, Gregory Buser and Robert Hilton, who are the current owners and continued to operate with the same successful philosophy.
+In 1985, Carter sold his interest in KNZA to two employees, Gregory Buser and Robert Hilton, who operated with the same successful philosophy.

+In 2021, Justin Fluke purchased KNZA Inc. from Hilton and Buser.
+The company, including the five sister stations (KNZA 103.9FM, KMZA 92.1FM, KAIR 93.7FM, KLZA 101.3FM, KTNC 107.1FM/1230AM) and it’s two websites www.mscnews.net and www.mscsports.net, continue to focus on local news and weather, local and regional sports coverage and providing an affordable advertising options for local businesses in its coverage area.

 Current format

-Along with offering a mix of modern and classic country music, the station provides full service coverage of northeast Kansas, northwest Missouri and southeast Nebraska.
+KNZA plays a mix of current country hits along with top country songs from the 80’s, 90’s and 00’s.

+The stations weekly morning show, “Rise and Shine” is hosted by Seth Tollefson Monday to Friday Mornings from 6 to 9 AM.